jaescalo/edgeworkers-json-inline/README.md

 `<data class="json-data" value='{"unicorns": "awesome", "abc": [4, 5, 6], "careful": "to escape &#39; quotes"}'></data>`

-CircleCI automates the deployment to staging for this EdgeWorker on each `git commit`.
-The asociated configuration is in the `.circleci.yml` file.

 ## Considerations when using NetStorage

 - When NetStorage is used as an origin a path rewrite occurs to prepend /cpcode/ which the EdgeWorker will use by default.
 - NetStorage is for static assets so a mininmum caching time of 10 min is required.
 This is configurable in the Akamai property.

+## CircleCI
+CircleCI automates the deployment to staging for this EdgeWorker on each `git commit`.
+The asociated configuration is in the `.circleci.yml` file.
+[CircleCI Contexts](https://circleci.com/docs/2.0/contexts/]) is are used to pass on sensitive information in variables to the configuration file `.circleci.yml`.
+The following variables should be managed under CirecleCI Contexts for this example.

+### Account Info Variables
+- $ACCOUNTKEY: Optional.
+Used to switch between accounts.
+If not needed remove all associations and the `--accountkey` flag from the commands.
+- $HOSTNAME: Hostname associated to the property running EdegeWorkers.
+Used to create the enhanced debugging token.

+### Akamai API Credential Variables
+- $ACCESS_TOKEN
+- $HOST
+- $CLIENT_SECRET
+- $CLIENT_TOKEN

 ## Similar Uses